Here are a few fun stories from the wild world of interactive fiction. Try them out to see cool techniques you can steal for your training scenarios.

 The most realistic scenarios are rich in detail, but lots of detail can mean lots of text on the screen.
 One way to lighten the load is to put the backstory in optional links.

-This technique could be used to add depth to the typical management scenario.
 For example, here’s a scene from a (fake) scenario.

 Earlier today, Noah emailed you to ask for a 10-minute meeting.
 Now he’s arrived for the meeting and looks flustered.